Lawrence R. Jacobs: American democracy

-Jacobs's investigation of the sources of U.S. international economic and foreign policy confirmed the pattern of weak government unresponsiveness to the policy preferences of most Americans.
+Jacobs's investigation of the sources of U.S. international economic and foreign policy confirmed the pattern of government unresponsiveness to the policy preferences of most Americans.
 In a 2005 study with Benjamin Page published in American Political Science Review, Jacobs' statistical analyses found that the views of business executives (rather than public opinion and policy experts) drove the policy of senior U.S. government officials.